jeremy-cc/solarch-assoc/README.md

 ###### NAT Instances and NAT Gateways

-1. NAT-GReleased in 2016.
+1. NAT-G released in 2016.
 Old method was NAT instances.
 NAT Gateways scale automatically, no need to patch or put in SG's - AWS manage everything.
 2. NAT instances are provisioned from specific NAT Amis
 3. EC2 instances have a default Source/Dest check which checks that traffic to them is either for or from them.
 A NAT instance needs to be able to route traffic so this setting needs to be disabled.